stoeps13/connections-doc/source/admin/admin/t_admin_profiles_using_pronunciation_connector.md

 |
 |Delete|Deletes records in the Pronunciation table in the Profiles database according to specified search criteria.

+!!! note
-**Note:** The PronunciationConnector can only delete pronunciation records that are specified by key.
+    The PronunciationConnector can only delete pronunciation records that are specified by key.

 The search \(link\) criteria is the same as the Lookup mode.